 You don't hear about knaves much these days: it's an older word for a rascal, a scoundrel, or a rogue.
 It isn't a compliment.

 If you read Shakespeare for long, you'll definitely see the word knave more than once.
 In Shakespeare, an important person like a king or a prince might call a thief a knave.
-Knaves always tend to be up to trouble such as stealing and getting drunk.
+Knaves always tend to be up to trouble.
 You don't want to trust a knave; knaves lie, deceive, and betray.
-Today, we might call a knave a scumbag or lowlife.
+Today, we might call a knave a "scoundrel" or a "good-for-nothing."